405-line television system: Whistle due to line output transformer magnetostriction

-The 405-line system produced a noticeable 10,125 Hz whistle in many sets, equal to the number of lines per second.
+The 405-line system produced a noticeable 10.125 kHz whistle in many sets, equal to the number of lines per second.
 This high-pitched whistle was caused by magnetostriction in the line output transformer.

-This is a common artifact in sets that use a cathode ray tube.
-While all CRT-based television systems produce such a noise, the higher number of lines per second in later standards produces frequencies (PAL's 15,625 Hz and NTSC's 15,734 Hz) that are at the upper end of the audible spectrum, which not all people are able to hear.
+This is a common artifact in sets that use a cathode-ray tube.
+While all CRT-based television systems produce such a noise, the higher number of lines per second in later standards produces frequencies (PAL's 15.625 kHz and NTSC's 15.734 kHz) that are at the upper end of the audible spectrum, which not all people are able to hear.
 Modern sets using plasma, LCD or OLED display technology are completely free of this effect as they are composed of a million or more individually controllable elements, rather than using a single magnetically deflected beam, so there is no requirement to generate the scanning signal.